anilnadipannagari/Grozi-ekart-Application/README.md

 # Grozi-ekart-Application
-🛒 SwiftCart - Grocery Delivery Platform
+🛒 Grozi - Grocery Delivery Platform
-SwiftCart is a comprehensive, AI-powered grocery delivery application suite designed to provide a seamless shopping experience for customers, efficient management for administrators, and streamlined logistics for delivery partners.
+Grozi is a comprehensive, AI-powered grocery delivery application suite designed to provide a seamless shopping experience for customers, efficient management for administrators, and streamlined logistics for delivery partners.

 🌟 Overview
-This repository contains the complete source code for the SwiftCart platform, which is composed of three main components:
+This repository contains the complete source code for the Grozi platform, which is composed of three main components:

 Customer App (iOS/Android): A user-friendly mobile application for customers to browse products, place orders, and track deliveries in real-time.